|

 plant to plant, sipping nectar from large white flowers.

-Like folded handkerchiefs, he thought.
-He shook his head.
-Gimli
+Like folded handkerchiefs, he thought, then shook his

-is right; and all this elven flightiness is corrupting me.
+head: Gimli is right.
+And all this elven flightiness is corrupting

 A soft breeze kissed his face and stirred his hair.

 Mmmmm, that is nice.
 He looked around the cavern.
-Where is it
+But

-coming from?
-The shaft is deep, the walls are solid, and there
+where is it coming from?
+The shaft is deep, the walls are solid,

 Eomer sprang to his feet and walked quickly back into the sitting